NordicSemiconductor/asset-tracker-cloud-docs/docs/azure/GettingStarted/Clone.rst

 Clone the project and install the dependencies
 ##############################################

-To clone the latest version of the `nRF Asset Tracker for Azure <https://github.com/NordicSemiconductor/asset-tracker-cloud-azure-js>`_ project and install the dependencies, use the following commands:
+To clone the `nRF Asset Tracker for Azure <https://github.com/NordicSemiconductor/asset-tracker-cloud-azure-js>`_ project and install the dependencies, use the following commands:

 .. parsed-literal::